- Our Ships

 - Youth Voyages

-Maybe Sailing aims to provide young people with an unforgettable experience where they can develop valuable life skills and have fun.
-Maybe Sailing has developed a close working relationship with schools in Bradford.
-Following a successful primary school pilot scheme in 2012, Maybe Sailing is now offering sail training programmes to both primary and secondary schools.
+Maybe Sailing Youth Initiative aims to provide young people with an unforgettable experience where they can develop valuable life skills and have fun.
+Maybe Sailing Youth Initiative has developed a close working relationship with schools across the UK and Ireland.
+Following a successful primary school pilot scheme in 2012, Maybe Sailing Youth Initiative is now offering sail training programmes to both primary and secondary schools, during term time and opportunities throughout the school holidays.

 Tall Ships and historic traditional sailing vessels such as Maybe are working examples of history which provide a wealth of inspiration and knowledge to share with people of all ages.
 It is our aim to encourage learning and to facilitate a relationship with sailing and the sea as well as developing self-awareness, leadership and a sense of community whilst aboard.